4240 words, short story

-We're standing in front of the Ru Jia hostel in east Chaoyang.
+We’re standing in front of the Ru Jia hostel in east Chaoyang.
 Just like home!, the sign proclaims, and I believe it.
-I've met plenty of people who get beaten at home.
+I’ve met plenty of people who get beaten at home.
 Behind this facade is a black jail, an illegal holding facility for protesters and political dissidents.
-This is where they're keeping Lao Yang, stripped naked and starving, pulpy and bruised; for once, I don't have to see it to know that's it's true.
+This is where they’re keeping Lao Yang, stripped naked and starving, pulpy and bruised; for once, I don’t have to see it to know that it’s true.

 I look over at Xiao Zhu.
 “Ready?”
 I ask.